ChromeUniverse/Personal-website/src/content/articles/prisma.md

 Just as I was wrapping up this post, [Dax Raad](https://twitter.com/thdxr) posted a YouTube video titled [The Prisma killer is finally here](https://www.youtube.com/watch?v=3tl9XCiQErA&ab_channel=SST), which immediately grabbed my attention.

-Enter [Drizzle](https://github.com/drizzle-team/drizzle-orm) -- a bleeding-edge SQL ORM which doubles down on deep integrations with TypeScript.
+Enter [Drizzle](https://github.com/drizzle-team/drizzle-orm) -- a bleeding-edge SQL ORM which doubles down on deep TypeScript integrations.
 Like Prisma, Drizzle is a fully type-safe Node.js ORM (`drizzle-orm`) and migration tool (`drizzle-kit`) for relational databases -- but that's about where the similarities end.
 Drizzle also has its schema, but it doesn't use a dedicated language -- it's just TypeScript.
 This allows Drizzle to just use TS inference for its strong typing instead of having an additional code generation step.

 That said, the API for the schema and ORM looks a lot more verbose than their Prisma equivalents.
 Going back to the ORM control vs. productivity trade-off I mentioned earlier, Drizzle appears to go in the opposite direction of Prisma by building an ORM that maps a lot more closely to SQL, giving you more control over your queries.
-In fact, this is what their [readme](https://github.com/drizzle-team/drizzle-orm#readme) has to say:

-> The ORM main philosophy is "If you know SQL, you know Drizzle ORM".
-We follow the SQL-like syntax whenever possible, are strongly typed ground top and fail at compile time, not in runtime.
+Their [readme](https://github.com/drizzle-team/drizzle-orm#readme) outright states that the project's main philosophy is "If you know SQL, you know Drizzle ORM".

-Drizzle is still very early-stage software -- but I'm super hyped to see where it's headed!
+Drizzle is still very early-stage software — but I’m super hyped to see where it’s headed!

 ---
 ## Conclusion